lucky-wolf/DW2-XL/README.md

 - Halved racial assimilation rates
 - Utopia Govt now gives partial research progess in medical and recreation (v2 levels)
 - Greatly improved the design names for the Ikkuro
+- Removed 2nd weapon from basic interceptors for Ikkuro (like all other races)

 ### v1.18.1
 - Removed planetary gravitic facilities (cause weird behavior)